Applications for our 2020 Summer Organizing Fellowship are now open! Apply by March 8th!

 What is the Divest Ed Organizing Fellowship?

-The Divest Ed Organizing Fellowship (or “Fellowship”) is a youth leadership development program for 30+ student fossil fuel divestment organizers in the United States who want to grow their organizing skills, deepen their commitment to the climate movement, and cultivate connections with other students across the country.
+The Divest Ed Organizing Fellowship is a leadership development program for college student fossil fuel divestment organizers in the United States who want to grow their organizing skills, deepen their commitment to climate justice, and cultivate connections with other students across the country.
+This is Divest Ed's second year running a national fellowship.

-Fellows spend January-December 2019 building deep relationships at retreats, gaining skills through regular digital trainings, playing a larger role in the national divestment network, and receiving mentorship and campaign coaching.
-The Fellowship is intended for students who are newer to organizing and who may not have leadership positions in their campaigns yet.
-This support is intended for Fellows to apply on their own campus campaigns.
-Aside from the January and June training retreats, the Fellowship is digitally-based.
+Fellows spend the summer building deep relationships, gaining organizing skills, helping coordinate and strategize for the national student divestment movement, and receiving mentorship and campaign coaching.
+The Fellowship is intended for students who are newer to organizing and who may not have leadership positions in their campaigns yet, but are ready to become more involved.

 - Training in fundamental campaign, organizing, and leadership skills